plenprojectcompany/plenbit_full-Motion/README.md

 ## Description of the Files

-- `firmware_for_motion-writer.hex`: Motion wrinting firmware for micro:bit
+- `firmware_for_motion-writer.hex`: Firmware of Motion Writer for micro:bit

 - `/MotionWriter`: Motion wrinting tools for PLEN:bit full
     - `/MotionData`: Motion Data